 Importantly, LSD1 is enriched in both chemotherapy and immuno-therapy (IO) resistant cancers, facilitating tumour progression and recurrence.

-As summarised in the diagram below our nuclear translocation peptides are designed to:
+Our nuclear translocation peptides are designed to:

 1) Prevent the entry of LSD1 into the nucleus by binding to LSD1 nuclear shuttle proteins Importins 1 and 3; and